sftpplus/sftpplus-docs/src/doc_source/guides/ldap.rst

 rejected by SFTPPlus right away and are not forwarded to the LDAP server.

-You can use an LDAP server to authenticate file transfer service accounts, as well as Local Manager service administrators.
+You can use an LDAP server to authenticate file transfer service accounts, as well as Web Manager service administrators.

 Although SFTPPlus supports SSH key-based or SSL/X.509 certificate-based authentication, these are not supported by the LDAP authentication method